dzaki236/phalcon_composer_devtools_required/README.md

 <br>

 ## How To Use :
+- *composer init* to make custom package ("src") and made it!.
-- just copy code from "./composer.json" file.
+- If you don't wanna use?, just copy code from "./composer.json" file.
 - on your phalcon project just create 2 new file.
 - : ".gitignore and composer file".
 - make sure for your composer new file name is "composer.json",and paste the code after you copy from repository.